 International Ballistics Society

-The 2020 International Conference on Defence Technology (2020 ICDT) will be held during 20-24 April, 2020, at the International Youth Convention Hotel in Nanjing, China has been postponed due to the coronavirus.
+The 2020 International Conference on Defence Technology (2020 ICDT) due to be held during 20-24 April, 2020, at the International Youth Convention Hotel in Nanjing, China has been postponed due to the coronavirus.
 The new dates are 26-30 October 2020.
 Due to the Covid-19 virus, the conference will be held online.
 The Spring edition of the conference proceedings are available now at the following location: https://iopscience.iop.org/volume/1742-6596/1507.
 The 2020 ICDT follows on from the very successful 2018 ICDT.
 Over 600 delegates, representing over 20 countries, attended the 2018 ICDT.
 Countries represented included France, Italy, Poland, Russia, Singapore, South Africa, Sweden, UK, USA and China.
 There were many extremely interesting and informative presentations covering basic research in the fields of impact physics, rail guns, energetic materials, properties of materials, novel manufacturing processes and photoelectronic information systems.
 The 2020 ICDT brings together many different and extremely interesting and informative presentations covering basic research in the fields of defence science and technology.
 Please see the link below for further information.